Dave Simmonds (boxer)

-Dave Simmonds is a male former boxer who competed for England.
+Dave Simmonds (born c.
+1950) is a male former boxer who competed for England who competed at the Commonwealth Games.

-Boxing career
+Biography

 Simmonds won the 1970 Amateur Boxing Association British light-middleweight title, when boxing out of the Gloucester ABC.

-He represented England in the 71 kg light-middleweight division, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Simmonds represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where he participated in the 71 kg light-middleweight division.

 He turned professional and fought in 4 fights from 1974 until 1980.